OCR-free Document Understanding Transformer: Appendix

-\paragraph{Output Conversion.} The output token sequence is converted to a desired structured format.
+The output token sequence is converted to a desired structured format.
 We adopt a JSON format due to its high representation capacity.
-As shown in Figure~\ref{fig:teaser} a token sequence is one-to-one invertible to a JSON data.
-We simply add two special tokens \texttt{ [START\_$\ast$]} and \texttt{ [END\_$\ast$]} per a field $\ast$.
-If the output token sequence is wrongly structured (e.g., there is only \texttt{ [START\_name]} exists but no \texttt{ [END\_name]}), we simply treat the field ``name'' is lost.
-This algorithm can easily be implemented with some regular expressions.
-Our code will be publicly available.
+As shown in Figure~\ref{fig:teaser}, a token sequence is one-to-one invertible to a JSON data.
+We simply add two special tokens \texttt{ [START\_$\ast$]} and \texttt{ [END\_$\ast$]}, where $\ast$ indicates each field to extract.
+If the output token sequence is wrongly structured, we simply treat the field is lost.
+For example, if there is only \texttt{ [START\_name]} exists but no \texttt{ [END\_name]}, we assume the model fails to extract ``name'' field.
+This algorithm can easily be implemented with simple regular expressions~\cite{Friedl06}.